 E. Ginger Armbrust, Ph.D.

-Ginger Armbrust is a Professor in the School of Oceanography at the University of Washington.
+E. Ginger Armbrust, Ph.D. is a professor in the School of Oceanography at the University of Washington.
 Her research focuses on understanding how marine phytoplankton shape ecosystem functions.
-She received her Bachelor’s degree from Stanford University and her Ph.D. in Biological Oceanography from MIT and the Woods Hole Oceanographic Institution.
-She joined the faculty of the University of Washington in 1996 after conducting post-doctoral research at Washington University.
-She co-directs a large collaborative project on Ocean Processes and Ecology and is an investigator in a collaboration on Computational Biogeochemical Modeling of Marine Ecosystems.
-She is an elected Fellow of the American Academy of Microbiology and the Association for the Advancement of Science and is a recipient of the Botanical Society of America Darbaker Prize.
+She received her bachelor’s degree from Stanford University and her Ph.D. in Biological Oceanography from Massachusetts Institute of Technology and the Woods Hole Oceanographic Institution.
+She joined the faculty of the University of Washington in 1996 after conducting postdoctoral research at Washington University.
+She co-directs a large, collaborative project on ocean processes and ecology and is an investigator in a collaboration on computational biogeochemical modeling of marine ecosystems.
+She is an elected fellow of the American Academy of Microbiology and the Association for the Advancement of Science and is a recipient of the Botanical Society of America Darbaker Prize.